 As the new Supporting Officer, I am looking forward to contributing to the work of UKRG and joining the committee for more interesting events and discussions during my term.

 I am currently Touring Exhibitions Collections Coordinator at the Natural History Museum, responsible for collection objects throughout their global travels.
 I’ve previouslyworked in touring roles at the British Museum, the Arts Council Collection at the Southbank Centre, and prior to that was Touring and Loans Manager at Crafts Council, where I transitioned from unsuccessful ceramicist to semi-successful collections professional.
 When not coordinating, I’m still often found making things, whether that be baskets or blankets.
 I’m looking forward to meeting more members, and keeping up to date more widely through generating UKRG e-bulletins and social media content.

-I am currently the Registrar at the Sainsbury Centre for Visual Arts, responsible for exhibitions, loans, acquisitions and everything in between.
-Previously I worked at the Museum of Archaeology and Anthropology in Cambridge as Collections Assistant and before that in numerous capacities in museums across the sector.
-I enjoy working with (and looking after) works of all shapes and sizes, from barkcloths to bronzes.
-I was previously on the committee for the European Registrars Conference held in London 2018 which was an incredibly rewarding experience.
-I look forward to meeting more colleagues across the UK and engaging with the website over the next two years.
+I am currently the Registrar at the Dulwich Picture Gallery, responsible for looking after the collection whilst home and away.
+I was previously based at the Sainsbury Centre in Norwich, responsible for exhibitions, loans, collections and everything in between, in Collections Management at the Museum of Archaeology and Anthropology in Cambridge, and the years prior in numerous documentation/collection capacities in other museums across the sector.
+I caught the committee bug whilst preparing for the European Registrars Conference held in London 2018, which was such a rewarding experience.
+I look forward to meeting more members, sharing ideas and experiences, and helping to improve access to the website over the next two years.